 Traveling to Hawaii

-The State of Hawaii's new online Safe Travels program is mandatory for all travelers.
-This program, which collects the required health and travel information, is critical to protecting the health of residents and visitors alike.
+The State of Hawaii's online Safe Travels form is mandatory for all travelers.
+This form, which collects the required health and travel information, is critical to protecting the health of residents and visitors alike.
 Click here for FAQs and instructions.

-Travelers are encouraged to enter their information and trip details well in advance of their flight.
+Travelers are encouraged to enter their information, details and COVID-19 test result in advance of their flight.
 Once their health information is entered 24 hours before departure, travelers receive a QR code via email.
 The QR code on their mobile device or printed on paper gets scanned by the airport screener upon arrival.

 New features and data elements will be added in future phases, as the Safe Travels process and State travel requirements evolve.
 Travelers without smart phones or computers can ask a friend or relative for assistance or receive assistance at the arrival airport.
 Travelers without email addresses will need to create one on an email service to comply with the conditions of quarantine.